mlin2/DroidForce-1/README.md

 ### What?
 A boolean check?

 Yes!
-To be able to see which app is leaking your data and send viruses to its creator is already a really good thing, **what about avoiding these data to be sent in the first place?** Wouldn't that be better?
+To be able to see which app is leaking your data and send viruses to its creator is already a really good thing, **what about avoiding these data to be sent?** Wouldn't that be better?
 And that's the whole point of the `DroidForce` project: we add the boolean check which will basically call a Decision Point at runtime which will then return a boolean based on a user-defined policy.

 ### Wait, wait policies that I need to define?
 Decision Point?
 What are you talking about?